 |Air Flow:||270 CFM|

-Most people don’t need a big 1,000+ sq ft garage heaters.
+Most people don’t need a big 1,000+ sq ft garage ceiling heaters.
 That explains why the small Fahrenheat FUH54 is so popular.
-This small electric heater can create 5,000 W power capable of heating up small garages up to 500 sq ft.
+This small electric heater on 240V circuit can create 5,000 W power capable of heating up small garages up to 500 sq ft.